trawls-app/trawls/README.md

 # Trawls
 ![CI dev branch](https://github.com/Silberschleier/trawls/actions/workflows/test-on-pr.yml/badge.svg?branch=dev)

+Trawls is a fast image processing tool to merge nightsky RAW photos to create a startrail image and output it as another RAW file.

 ## Download
 Pre-compiled packages for Linux, macOS and Windows can be found and downloaded on the [release page](https://github.com/Silberschleier/trawls/releases).